A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Proposed Method

-If we decompose $\bK=\bZ^\top \bZ$ using Cholesky decomposition, and make the following transformations: We get a transformed objective function: { }which is the objective for the convex clustering of the $n$ points, $\bz_1,...,\bz_n$ (\ref{CC}).
-Cholesky decomposition of the kernel matrix $\bK=\bZ^{\top}\bZ$ aids us in reducing KCC to the well-known convex clustering problem.
-So, solving the kernel convex clustering problem in equation \ref{opti_prob} simultaneously leads to an embedding of the $n$ points, $\bz_1,...,\bz_n$ in $\mathbb{R}^{n}$, whose convex clustering is equivalent to KCC in \ref{opti_prob}.
+which is the objective for the convex clustering of the $n$ points, $\bz_1, \dots, \bz_n$~\eqref{eq:convex_clust}.
+Cholesky decomposition of the kernel matrix $\bK = \bZ^\top \bZ$ aids us in reducing KCC to the well-known convex clustering problem.
+So, solving the kernel convex clustering problem in Equation \ref{eq:kcc} simultaneously leads to an embedding of the $n$ points in $\mathbb{R}^n$, whose convex clustering is equivalent to KCC in \ref{eq:kcc}.